xo-xo-xo-xo/dotfiles/README.md

 * Waybar's system tray module breaks occasionally.
 As far as I'm aware, the workaround is attacking ```pkill kded6``` to your waybar reload scripts.
 * The Waybar icons are recolored in the config json by a python script, as to avoid also coloring the module text.
 * The preferred way of changing the GTK theme is calling ```gsettings set org.gnome.desktop.interface gtk-theme "adw-gtk3"```, but nwg-look config added as well
+* Nearly all of this is handled by waypaper's post command calling ```unified-theme.sh```, so waypaper is currently mandatory.

 | Reloads colors instantly        | Needs restart